void0xfffffff/mfsearch/README.md

-a proof of concept about how a proper fs search engine must work on windoes.
+a proof of concept about how a proper fs search engine must work on windows os.

 - not privileged
 - ultra fast, does 10 minute tasks of microsoft search tool under 5 seconds and while repeated task takes another 10 minutes with microsoft tool takes under 0.1 second with this